LTL Shipping: Consequences of Misrepresenting Freight

 But freight classification, while important, can easily become confusing — especially if you’re dealing with a density-based freight class!
 Read on as Unishippers outlines everything you need to know about classifying your density-based freight shipments.

-Speaking the lingo
+Speaking the Freight Shipping Lingo

 Before you learn how to classify your shipment, it’s important to make sure you understand terms like freight class, NMFC code and density.
 Read on to get up to speed:

 The commodity classification or “class” system was created by the National Motor Freight Traffic Association (NMFTA) as a way to standardize shipping costs across the freight industry.
 Based on a number of factors that determine how cost-effective it is to transport your shipment — including its density, stowability, handling and liability — your freight will fall into one of 18 standard freight classes or 11 density-based freight classes.
 A freight class can be assigned to almost anything — from raw materials to finished products — and ranges from class 50 (the least expensive) to class 500 (the most expensive).
 Each class corresponds to a commodity category, such as car parts and accessories (class 60) or couches and stuffed furniture (class 175), to name just a few.
 Learn more about freight classification in this short video.

 Every commodity has both a freight class and a coordinating National Motor Freight Classification (NMFC) code.
 While freight class represents a limited number of broad commodity categories, there are multiple NMFC codes for each class, which relate to specific commodities within each category.
 For example, while two different food items will both have a freight class of 70, they may have unique NMFC codes based on their weight, density, etc.